dps923/winter2017/notes/week_09/monday.md

 #### Sort descriptors

+A fetch request (standalone or in an frc) does not need any sort descriptors.
+If no sort descriptors are configured, the order/sequence of the results cannot be predicted.
+A fetch request has an array of zero or more sort descriptors, and they are processed in sequence according to their array index.

-While the information above is probably enough to help you get started, we will soon do work that requires a deeper understanding of predicates.
+While the information above is probably enough to help you get started, we will soon do work that requires a deeper understanding of sort descriptors.
 The following links help you learn more.
 Read/skim as appropriate.

 [NSSortDescriptor class documentation](https://developer.apple.com/reference/foundation/nssortdescriptor)